‘The Young And The Restless’ Stuns At Daytime Emmy Awards

 All those who attended the festivities went up on stage, and former head writer Mal Young accepted the Daytime Emmy for the show and gave an acceptance speech during which he professed to love soap operas.

-Actors Zach Tinker (Fenmore Baldwin), Beth Maitland (Traci Abbott), Mishael Morgan (Hilary Curtis Winters), Bryton James (Devon Hamilton Winters), and Peter Bergman (Jack Abbott) were nominated but did not win in their respective categories.
+Actors Zach Tinker (Fenmore Baldwin), Beth Maitland (Traci Abbott), Mishael Morgan (Hilary Curtis Winters), Bryton James (Devon Hamilton Winters), and Peter Bergman (Jack Abbott) were nominated, but did not win in their respective categories.

 Some viewers found it odd that the soap did not win any of the acting awards.

-One tweeted, “I find it odd that Y&R wins for best show, best writing and best directing, but not one award for acting.
+“I find it odd that Y&R wins for best show, best writing and best directing, but not one award for acting.
 Don’t you need good acting to win those three?
-Just saying… #YR #DaytimeEmmyAwards #DaytimeEmmyAwards2019 #DaytimeEmmys.”
+Just saying… #YR #DaytimeEmmyAwards #DaytimeEmmyAwards2019 #DaytimeEmmys,” one tweeted.

 It’s worth noting that Y&R did not have any nominees in the categories of Outstanding Lead Actress and Outstanding Younger Actress.